LIST: Here's what is open and closed in Virginia

 Can I still go to my routine, elective, or non-urgent medical appointments?

-Non-essential medical care like eye exams, teeth cleaning, and elective procedures should be cancelled or rescheduled.
-Non-urgent medical appointments should be cancelled or held via telehealth.
+Non-essential medical care like eye exams, teeth cleaning, and elective procedures should be canceled or rescheduled.
+Non-urgent medical appointments should be canceled or held via telehealth.

 Can I still go out to get groceries or fill my prescriptions?